pulumi/docs/content/docs/guides/continuous-delivery/spinnaker.md

 ---
 title: "Spinnaker"
-meta_desc: "This page provides an overview of how to use Pulumi plugin for Spinnaker to run Pulumi apps."
+meta_desc: "This page provides an overview of how to use Pulumi Plugin for Spinnaker to run Pulumi apps."

 menu:
     userguides: